 - 'Spontaneous markets' such as small, mobile markets just outside factory gates where workers shop most often on their way from the factory to their houses. - Outdoor markets which are large and important for workers and the local people.
 Workers typically shop here once or twice per week.
-These markets include both shops and sellers with perishable and nonperishable foods.
-The shops for non-perishable products here are an alternative to the supermarkets. - Supermarkets and convenient stores.
-Workers shop here once or twice per week mainly for non-perishable food.
+These markets include both shops and sellers with perishable and non-perishable foods.
+The shops for non-perishable products here are an alternative to the supermarkets. - Supermarkets and convenience stores: Workers shop here once or twice per week mainly for non-perishable food.

-The research team visited 10 venues in each of the four Region 1 districts.
+The research team visited between 10 venues in Region 4 in each of the 6 study provinces.
 The Covid-19 outbreaks in Vietnam between April and October 2021 and the consequent disruption of food supply chains resulted in increases of a number of food prices, especially meat (eg. beef and pork), oil and some vegetables (tomato, broccoli).
 The food price data were scrutinized for outliers which were excluded from the analysis.
-The median of the remaining prices was determined for each of the study districts (2 in HCMC and 2 in Hanoi) and then the arithmetic average these 4 median prices was used to determine the cost of the different foods included model diet for Region 1.
-As indicated above in Table 4, the cost of the model diet is VND 37,483 (USD 1.57) per person per day.
-This implies monthly food cost for the family of VND 4,560,432 (USD 191).
+The median of the remaining prices was determined for each of the 6 study locations and then the arithmetic average of these 6 median prices across study locations in Northern, Central, and Southern Vietnam was used to determine the cost of the different foods included model diet for Region 4.
+As indicated above in Table 5, the cost of the model diet is VND 34,311 (USD 1.44) per person per day.
+This implies monthly food cost for the family of VND 4,174,505 (USD 175).